HYDERABAD international Airport

 Hyderabad is a city, district and division in the Sind province.
 The city is an administrative headquarters lying on the most northern hill of the Ganjo Takkar ridge just east of the River Indus.
 Being the third largest city of Pakistan, Hyderabad is a communication center, connected by rail with Peshawar and Karachi.

-Founded in 1768 on the site of the ancient town of Nirun-Kot by Ghulam Shah Kalhora, the saintly ruler of Sind, it was named after the prophet Mohammed’s son-in-law, Ali, also known as Haidar.
+Founded in 1768 on the site of the ancient town of Nirun Kot by Ghulam Shah Kalhora, the saintly ruler of Sind, it was named after the prophet Mohammed’s son in law, Ali, also known as Haidar.
 It remained the capital of Sind under the Talpur rulers who succeeded the Kalhoras till 1843 when, after the nearby battles of Miani and Dabo, it surrendered to the British, the capital was then transferred to Karachi.

 Incorporated as a municipality in 1853, it is an important commercial and industrial center.
 Its economic activities include textile, sugar, cement, and hosiery mills, manufacturing of glass, soap, ice, paper, and plastics.
 There are hide tanneries and sawmills.
 Ornamented silks, silver-work, gold-work and lacquer ware are also some of its exclusive products.
 Noteworthy antiquities include the tombs of the Kalhora and Talpur ruler, palaces of the former amirs of Sind.
 Newly developed settlements and industrial estates surround the congested old city area.